Doridian/viauled/README.md

 [viauled.service](viauled.service) in this repo is an example systemd service file

 Otherwise, the binary can just be run without arguments as root

+## Special Thanks

+Framework for their nice documentation of the "VIA" protocol in this tool [qmk_hid](https://github.com/FrameworkComputer/qmk_hid)